 To start, independent book store sales are up 5 percent from 2015, but the rest of the brick and mortar stores are down 5 percent, on average.
 However, the industry is up 15 percent as a whole with the difference coming from Amazon.

 Data Guy states that the real reason print sales are up is because a change in how Amazon priced its titles.
 In 2015, discounts on ebooks for large traditional publishers was eliminated.
-In turn, Amazon discounted the prices of print books in mid-2015 – and that’s where we see the change in print sales.
+In turn, Amazon discounted the prices of print books in mid-2015 – and that’s dbw_2017_logo_withdatewhere we see the change in print sales.

 To break down the data even further, when Amazon discounted sales in some of the spring and summers months, sale units on print books were up 7 percent.
 However, when it scaled back its discounts just a few short months later, the overall percentage of unit sales also dropped and at the end of the year, the industry saw an increase of just 3.3 percent from a year before.